bporter816/benjaminporter.me/content/music.md

 Here are some of my favorite classical pieces:

+- Introduction and Capriccioso, Camille Saint-Saëns
+- Egmont Overture, Ludwig van Beethoven
 - Violin Concerto No. 1 in G Minor, Max Bruch
 - Violin Concerto No. 1 in A Minor, Jean-Baptiste Accolay
 - Tragic Overture, Johannes Brahms
-- Egmont Overture, Ludwig van Beethoven
 - Night on Bald Mountain, Modest Mussorgsky
 - Fantasia on a Theme by Thomas Tallis, Ralph Vaughn Williams
 - Capriol Suite, Peter Warlock